SirFourier/Vidly-with-React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About
 This is a project that I have slowly built up to learn react.
-This is based on exercises and lesson by codewithmosh.com through the mastering React course.
+This is based on exercises and lessons by codewithmosh.com through the mastering React course.

 ## Available Scripts